UBER-BLACK/SoccerRobotsPro/src/software/firmware/README.md

   - May have a value of: **``0.1 - 1.0``**
   - Recommended: **``0.5``**
-  - This parameter is responsible for increasing the effect of the underbelly from the API (when moving forward the roller will push, and if backward it will suck)
+  - This parameter is responsible for enhancing the effect of the API (when moving forward the roller will push, and if backward it will suck)

 ## Motion